i582/intellij-kphp-highlighting-test-adapter/README.md

 # intellij-kphp-highlighting-test-adapter

-Library for testing highlighting in plugins for IDEA.
+Library for testing highlighting in plugins for IDEA in KPHP format.

 ## Installation